NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

 admin@ncs% set devices device d3 auto-configure ned-id router-nc-1.0
 ```

-The `admin-state` for the device, if configured, will be honored. i.e., while auto-configuring a new device, if the `admin-state` is set to be southbound-locked, NSO will only pick the ned-id automatically.
-NSO will not fetch host keys and sync config from the device.
+The `admin-state` for the device, if configured, will be honored.
+I.e., while auto-configuring a new device, if the `admin-state` is set to be southbound-locked, NSO will only pick the ned-id automatically.
+NSO will not fetch host keys and synchronize config from the device.

 ```
 admin@ncs% set devices device mydev2 auto-configure vendor "Acme Inc." operating-system AcmeOS